-Long-term services and supports (LTSS) consist of Community Based Adult Services (CBAS), Multipurpose Senior Services Program (MSSP), and Nursing Facilities (NF).
+Long-term services and supports (LTSS) consist of Community Based Adult Services (CBAS) and Nursing Facilities (NF).
 The services may occur in your home, community, or in a facility.
 The different types of LTSS are described below:

-- Community Based Adult Services (CBAS): Outpatient, facility-based service program that delivers skilled nursing care, social services, occupational and speech therapies, personal care, family/caregiver training and support, nutrition services, transportation, and other services if you meet applicable eligibility criteria. - Multipurpose Senior Services Program (MSSP): A California-specific program that provides Home and Community-Based Services (HCBS) to frail elderly clients who are certifiable for placement in a nursing facility but who wish to remain in the community. - Medi-Cal eligible individuals who are 65 years or older with disabilities can qualify for this program.
-This program is an alternative to nursing facility placement. - MSSP services may include but not be limited to: Adult Day Care/ Support Center, housing assistance such as physical adaptations and assistive devices, chore and personal care assistance, protective supervision, care management, and other type of services.
+- Community Based Adult Services (CBAS): Outpatient, facility-based service program that delivers skilled nursing care, social services, occupational and speech therapies, personal care, family/caregiver training and support, nutrition services, transportation, and other services if you meet applicable eligibility criteria. - Nursing Facility (NF): A facility that provides care for people who cannot safely live at home but who do not need to be in the hospital.